nyreehinton/content-ops-starter/content/pages/blog/fundamental-market-misdiagnoses.md

 • If Tesla acknowledged true battery degradation rates, it would shatter the company’s financial model and consumer trust.

 This isn’t just a case of exaggerated range estimates or a secret team canceling service requests—it’s a cover-up of a failing battery system that Tesla’s entire business model depends on hiding.

-Tesla owners aren’t just experiencing misleading software estimates—they are being systematically misled about how long their batteries will last, how far they can drive, and how efficiently their vehicle operates.